- Photos & Map

 Directions

-From the Blatten b.
-Naters cable car stop, the trail leads to the old village and along the historic path to the flour tree and Geimen.
-Continue in the direction of Moos.
-On the way, in the section between Moos and Obermoos, a mule trough carved in stone is visible on the left.
-In Moos, follow the road to the main road and cross it.
-The trail leads from here to Hegdorn and via Bellavista and Stahlgasse down to Naters.
+From the stop Blatten b.
+Naters cable car, the path leads to the old village and along the historic route to Mehlbaum and Geimen.
+It then continues towards Moos.
+On the way, between Moos and Obermoos, a mule drinking trough carved in stone is visible on the left side.
+In Moos, follow the road to the main street and cross it.
+The route then leads into Hegdorn and via Bellavista and Stahlgasse down to Naters.

 Blatten bei Naters - Mehlbaum - Geimen - Moos - Hegdorn - Bellavista - Naters